Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Application to the Error-Prone Dietary Intake Exposures

-We focused on individuals who (i) completed the first telephone interview and (ii) were not missing any of the models' outcomes, exposures, or covariates.
+We focused on individuals who (i) completed the first telephone interview and (ii) were not missing any of the models' outcomes, exposures, or confounders.
 A sample of $N = 2388$ met these criteria and were used for analysis.
 While excluding individuals with missing data is not always advisable (e.g., when missing data patterns may be informative), we elected to do so here to simplify our illustration of the proposed validation study design.

-\subsection{Measurement Error in Dietary Intake}
+\subsection{Measurement error in dietary intake}

-The NHANES dietary interview uses the United States Department of Agriculture Automated Multiple-Pass Method (AMPM) which is considered the most sophisticated methodology for 24-hour food recall \cite{THOMPSON20175}.
-ADPM begins with a list of all foods and beverages consumed, followed by probing questions, collecting the time and occasion of meals, detailed descriptions, and a final nudge for anything else consumed.
+The NHANES dietary interview uses the Automated Multiple-Pass Method (AMPM) which is considered the most sophisticated methodology for 24-hour food recall.\cite{THOMPSON20175} ADPM begins with a list of all foods and beverages consumed, followed by probing questions, collecting the time and occasion of meals, detailed descriptions, and a final nudge for anything else consumed.

 Two main limitations of the AMPM exist.
 First, it requires multiple days of recalls to obtain accurate \textit{mean} measurements of intake, which is both costly and time-consuming.
-Second, it can induce self-report bias from psycho-social behaviors that result in under or over estimation of nutrient and energy intake, though underreporting is most common (see \cite{THOMPSON20175} and references therein).
-Weighed food records are the gold standard for recording portions and the most accurate measurements, but has a high burden on participants. \cite{willett2012nutritional}.
-Weighed food records require measuring all portions prior to consumption and any food waste that remains after a meal.
-A large-scale study such as the NHANES cannot implement weighed food records due to the size, cost, and burden.
-It is possible that measurement error may occur during the food recall and may be considered to impact assessment on the relationship of dietary intake with other biomarkers.

-We treat the available dietary intake exposures from the NHANES dataset as the error-free versions $\pmb{X} = (X_1, X_2, X_3, X_4, X_5)$.
-Calcium ($X_1$) and saturated fat ($X_3$) were moderately correlated with each other ($\rho = 0.59$) and weakly correlated with food folate ($X_5$) ($\rho = 0.38$ and $0.34$, respectively).
-Caffeine ($X_2$) and alcohol ($X_4$) exhibited minimal correlation with other exposures (all $\rho \leq 0.16$).
-The Web Appendix contains the full correlation matrix.
+Second, it can induce self-report bias from psycho-social behaviors that result in under or over estimation of nutrient and energy intake, though underreporting is most common.\cite{THOMPSON20175} Measurement error may occur during the food recall and impact assessment on the relationship of dietary intake with other biomarkers.
+Thus, the available dietary intake data from NHANES, based on self-reported food diaries, are treated as the error-prone exposures $\bX^* = (X_1^*, X_2^*, X_3^*, X_4^*, X_5^*)$.
+Calcium ($X_1^*$) and saturated fat ($X_3^*$) were moderately correlated with each other ($\hat{\rho} = 0.59$) and weakly correlated with food folate ($X_5^*$) ($\hat{\rho} = 0.38$ and $0.34$, respectively).
+Caffeine ($X_2^*$) and alcohol ($X_4^*$) exhibited minimal correlation with other exposures (all $\hat{\rho} \leq 0.16$).
+See Supplemental Figure~S3 for the full correlation matrix.